Mallorca Travel Guide 2026: The Ultimate Mediterranean Escape

 Where to Stay: 2026 Recommendations

-- Boutique: Sant Francesc Hotel Singular (Palma).
-A restored mansion in the historic center with a rooftop pool.
+- Boutique: Sant Francesc Hotel Singular in Palma — a restored 19th-century mansion in the old town with a small rooftop pool and exceptional location for exploring the city on foot.

 Sustainability & Responsible Tourism